Hearing loss is a common health concern for many people, but fortunately it isn't inevitable.

 Musicians’ earplugs offer roughly 15 dB of hearing protection and this is the same protection for the bass notes, the mid-range notes, and the treble notes.

-Get a hearing test
+5. Get a hearing test

 Your hearing care professional will review the results with you and counsel you on better hearing health.
 Whether that includes hearing aids, alternative treatment options or preventive strategies, you are on your way to a better quality of life.